DiMS: Distilling Multiple Steps of Iterative Non-Autoregressive Transformers for Machine Translation: Background

 \section{Background}

 In this section, we lay out a formal framework for iNATs.
-We use the setup of Conditional Masked Language Models (CMLM), the approach first introduced in~\citet{ghazvininejad2019mask} and subsequently adopted in many iNAT models~\citep{ghazvininejad2020semi, kasai2020non, Saharia2020NonAutoregressiveMT, huang2021improving}.
+We use the setup of Conditional Masked Language Models (CMLM).
+CMLM first introduced in~\citet{ghazvininejad2019mask} and subsequently adopted in many iNAT models~\citep{ghazvininejad2020semi, kasai2020non, huang2021improving}.
 The source sentence, target sentence, and target sequence length are denoted by $\x$, $\y$ and $N$, respectively.